Codecademy/docs/content/java/concepts/math-methods/terms/log10/log10.md

 ---
-Title: '.log10()'
+Title: ".log10()"
-Description: 'Returns the logarithm base 10 of a double value as a parameter.'
+Description: "Returns the logarithm base 10 of a double value as a parameter."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Methods'
+  - "Methods"
-  - 'Arithmetic'
+  - "Arithmetic"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Math.log10()`** method returns the base-10 logarithm of a number.